 Kara does a quick-change and becomes Linda Lee, enrols herself in the same school where Nigel is a teacher and befriends Lois Lane’s sister Lucy.
 Oh, and she falls in love with a dopey groundskeeper called Ethan.
 Ethan, naturally, is also a piece of eye-candy for Selena, who uses the Omegahedron to brainwash him… assuming he’s got a brain at all.
 It backfires on Selena, and Ethan falls in love with Supergirl instead.

 Wow.
-These days we talk about how bad BvS, Suicide Squad, Hulk, or X-Men: The Last Stand was, but a film like this truly puts it all in perspective.
+These days we talk about how bad BvS, Suicide Squad, Hulk, or X-Men: The Last Stand was, but a film like the 1984 Supergirl movie truly puts it all in perspective.
 It’s bad and, even as a kid, I knew I was watching a stinker.
 It gave me the same feeling of disappointment I felt many, many years later when I watched Green Lantern.
 It’s really bad and, on the surface, it’s almost entirely unwatchable.